 There is a good system in place for identifying children's pastoral needs.
-Some pupil premium children have benefitted from additional social emotional support including play therapy.
+Some pupil premium children have benefitted from additional social emotional support including play therapy and Thrive provision.

 Behaviour incidents on CPOMs involve fewer children than previously.
 Behaviour plans and risk assessments are in place for those that need them.